 |Other 1:||Body Number: F 1163|

-This XK-120 has a great history, as it was owned by a very well known Jaguar collector, a doctor in Switzerland.
+This XK-120 has a great history, as it was owned by a very well-known Jaguar collector, a doctor in Switzerland.
 He campaigned and enjoyed the car in rallies and shows all over Europe, and after years of ownership decided to let another collector take ownership.
 The car was eventually brought to the United States, where it was later purchased by Classic Showcase.
 Later, we sold the Alloy to a prominent Southern California collector who enjoyed the car for a number of years, including participating in the famous annual Colorado Grand rally, an incredible achievement for a car of this age and stature!
-He continued to enjoy the Alloy for several more years, until Classic Showcase reacquired the car and performed a thorough servicing and update; Now, this historic XK-120 Alloy example is ready for the next chapter of it's special life...
+He continued to enjoy the Alloy for several more years, until Classic Showcase reacquired the car and performed a thorough servicing and update; Now, this rare and collectible XK-120 Alloy example is ready for the next chapter of its special life...

-This XK-120 roadster stands as a wonderful example of the archetypal and most desirable of the Alloy-bodies series of cars, and presents the Jaguar collector with a rarely afforded opportunity to own a coveted piece of Jaguar motor history.
+This XK-120 roadster stands as a wonderful example of the archetypal and most desirable of the Alloy-bodies series of cars and presents the Jaguar collector with a rarely afforded opportunity to own a coveted piece of Jaguar motor history.
 The Alloy roadster comes complete with a Jaguar Daimler Heritage Certificate of Authenticity, tool roll, jack, and owner’s manual.

 View a 1 minute YouTube video overview of the Alloy roadster below: